RochejamieGMIT/FunData-Assessment/Normal Distribution Project/readme.txt

 Normal Distribution Project:

-For the normal distribution project I started with an intial history of the development of the normal distribution.
+For the normal distribution project, I started with an initial history of the development of the normal distribution.

 After the history introduction I I cover the technical explanation and the formula.

 Supported with graphs and code to display the normal distribution.

-After dipicting the normal distribution, I go through using stats.normaltest(s) and kurtosistest(s) to test the generated data for normal distribution.
+After depicting the normal distribution, I go through using stats.normaltest(s) and kurtosistest(s) to test the generated data for normal distribution.

 And finally list and very briefly explain some further test methods available.